Category Archives: Fights and feuds

 According to a contemporary chronicler, Whytehorne was immediately hanged for making false accusations.
 Fyscher was cleared and released, though he was by now severely wounded.
 The only thing said of Fyscher’s fate was that he “went home, become a hermit and within a short time died”.

 As every attentive history student knows, trial by combat was a means of resolving disputes in early medieval Europe.
-If one party alleged criminal conduct or a grievance against another, without witnesses or evidence, the judge or lord might order the matter to be settled by combat.
-Whichever party emerged victorious – and remained alive – was considered vindicated both by God and the law.
+If one party alleged criminal conduct or a civil grievance, without witnesses or evidence, the judge or lord might order the matter to be settled by combat.
+Whichever party emerged victorious – and remained alive – was held to be vindicated both by God and the law.

-Trial by combat was practised at various times all over Europe, though it was more common in the German-speaking regions.
-Needless to say, it was an ineffective and brutal means of dispensing justice.
+Trial by combat was practised at various times all over Europe, though it was more common in the German-speaking regions of western Europe.
+Needless to say it was an ineffective and brutal means of dispensing justice.

 Herman the Iron was declared victorious and Guy of Steenvoorde was dragged to the gallows, where he was finished off alongside other conspirators.